LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/to-make-it-through-pain.md

 up to a point

-in which it makes you think,
+in which it

+makes you think,

-if you don’t open it,
+if you don't open,

+a remembrance

-a remembrance will slip under,
+will slip under,

 and memories and truths